 — Do you offer home visits for euthanasia and can you advise about cremation services?

 We understand that some families would like their loved one at home when the time comes to say goodbye.
-In these circumstances and subject to availability of our vets, we will always try to visit you at home if you prefer.
+At this time we are unfortunately unable to offer home visits except under exceptional circumstances.
+Please call us to chat through your options.
 The team can also organise cremation using a local, reliable service.
-Please call us to chat through your options.

 — Do you offer a repeat prescription service?